What impact do entrepreneurs have on society?

 As we know, competition is a good thing for the consumer, as it requires companies to delivery a better quality product in order to survive.
-This can also create price wars (take a look at the ongoing battle between the Xbox One and Playstation 4 as a good example), and it is true that often only the strongest will prosper.
+This can also create price wars (take a look at the ongoing battle between the Xbox and PlayStation as a good example), and it is true that often only the strongest will prosper.
 But the benefits to the general public are obvious.

 Use of natural resources

-While there is a sub-set of business owners whom we can class as social entrepreneurs, unfortunately not all are blessed with an environmental conscience.
+While there is a subset of business owners whom we can class as social entrepreneurs, unfortunately not all are blessed with an environmental conscience.